Best Value Faucets

 A sea change in American faucet manufacturing has taken place over the past few decades.

-Most of the traditional manufacturers of mid-priced faucets have moved their manufacturing offshore.
+Most of the traditional American manufacturers of mid-priced faucets have moved their manufacturing to other countries, primarily China and Mexico.)

-, formerly Price-Pfister, for instance, was at one time one of the major faucet manufacturers in the U.S. Its plant in n Pacoima, California was the largest foundry west of the Mississippi, producing 5,000 finished faucets daily.
+formerly Price-Pfister, for instance, was at one time one of the major faucet manufacturers in the U.S. Its plant in Pacoima, California, was the largest foundry west of the Mississippi, producing 5,000 finished faucets a day at its height.

 Delta Faucets was for many years one of the few holdouts.
-It kept most of its manufacturing in the U.S. But, that also has changed.
-IThe majority of its manufacturing is now in China.
+It kept most of its manufacturing in the U.S. But that also has changed.
+The majority of its manufacturing is now in China.

-Delta is still a top company producing Best Value faucets, but not in North America.
-Delta's faucets no longer qualify as North American made or assembled products.
+Delta is still a top company producing Best Value faucets, just not in North America.
+The company is now ranked with Asian-made mid-priced faucets.

 That leaves